 Prerequisite: Admission to the Vocational Nursing Program.
-All concurrent VNSG courses within the designated semester are required.
 Successful completion of all Semester I and Semester II courses.
 All concurrent VNSG semester courses for initial entry.
 Successful completion of this course within the past two years qualifies for exemption for the vocational nursing reentry student.

 Study of human behavior with emphasis on emotional and mental abnormalities and modes of treatment incorporating the nursing process.
-This is an online course and requires students to effectively manage time and utilize self-discipline to be successful.